jasp-stats/jasp-desktop/Docs/development/git-guide.md

 Remember that the best solution of merge conflicts is to avoid them at all, and that involves rebasing your repository often to make sure you are always up to date.
 Even if you eventually hit some conflict, rebasing often can reduce the chance things get out of hand.

-### Git tells you to `git pull`
+### Git tells you to `git pull` when rebasing

 - When `git` tells you to `git pull` while you are rebasing, you probably do not want to do that.
-- Usually, you can do `git push -f` instead.
+- Usually, instead of pulling you'd want to push.
+Thus, do `git push -f` instead.
-- If unsure what to do, ask before executing anything to avoid difficult problems.
+- If unsure what to do, please ask a JASP team member before executing anything to avoid difficult problems.

-This occurs because rebasing can reorder commits on your local branch, which makes it incompatible with the history of commits on your GitHub branch. `git` assumes you want to get the history from your GitHub repository first, whereas in the context of rebasing we actually want to overwrite the commit history on GitHub with the one on the local repository (`git push -f`).

-If you use `git pull`, your pull request may contain commits that are not part of your work, and if merged can break the commit history on the main repository.
-Solving this is often difficult so think twice before running `git pull` whether you really want to do it.
+When you have an open pull request (PR) and in the meantime new code developed by someone else (say Joris) is merged, your PR will be behind.
+The PR is "cloud-to-cloud", say, from your GitHub repository `userName/jaspRegressoin` to `jasp-stats/jaspRegression`.
+When you start a rebase you first reorder your local branch, then you update your own `userName/jaspRegression` by (force) **pushing** this reorder.
+During this process, however, `git` notices that your local branch and your branch, e.g., `userName/jaspRegression` diverged, and consequently recommend you to pull.
+In this case `git` assumes you want to get the history from your GitHub repository first.
+If you pull, then your PR gets filled with new code (by Joris) that you didn't write, which causes your PR to double up on code.
+This doubling up can break the commit history on the main repository.
+Solving this is often difficult so think twice before running `git pull`.
 In case you are not sure, ask one of the JASP Team members - Ideally before executing anything!
+To make things more concrete, we now discuss an example.

 <details>
 	<summary>Detailed explanation</summary>